This digital .pdf guide is for those who would like to facilitate poi sessions for older adults who will primarily stay seated during exercise.

 2. Types of poi

-Details on two kinds of poi that work best for aged care, contemporary Maori poi and sock poi.
-Includes a one page printable guide with diagrams on how to make each kind.
+Details on two kinds of poi that work best for seniors, including a one page printable guide with diagrams on how to make each kind.

 3. Preparing for a session

 Best practices around preparing the space and preparing yourself as a facilitator.

 Detailed instructions and diagrams for warm up exercises that can be done with and without poi.